sameemul-haque/ProjectPCRMS/README.md

-# projectpcrms
+# ProjectPCRMS

-• Police Crime Record Management System using Firebase
+• Police Crime Record Management System using JavaScript and Firebase

 • This is a mini version of <a href="https://github.com/sameemul-haque/PCRMS"> PCRMS </a>